unjs/unstorage/docs/content/6.drivers/origin-private-file-system.md

 - `base`: Base directory to isolate operations on this directory
 - `ignore`: Ignore patterns for key listing
-- `readOnly`: Whether to ignore any write operations
-- `noClear`: Whether to disallow clearing the storage
 - `fs`: An alternative file system handle using the [`FileSystemDirectoryHandle`](https://developer.mozilla.org/en-US/docs/Web/API/FileSystemDirectoryHandle) interface (e.g. the user's native file system using `window.showDirectoryPicker()`)